 The Company takes into consideration the community interest, environmental conservation, and does not take any action that may damage the environment.
 This is achieved by taking action to encourage the employees to have social responsibility which involves rendering assistance and supporting activities which are beneficial to the public, particularly on safety, health and environment.
 It aimed to prevent impact which could cause loss of life, community property, and the environment.
-The treatment of society and community development are as follows:
+The of the papers is not critically decreased.
+According to an treatment of society and community development are as follows: